 The bottom line is that you need good reviews to get search visibility, and once you rank, you need trust to get conversions.
 Star ratings have a psychological impact on whether or not a potential customer will convert.
 While negative reviews aren’t completely avoidable, they can be managed to mitigate the damage.

 For example, say you’re running a local HVAC company and you haven’t been managing your reviews.
 You drop down to 2.9 stars, your call volume drops by 37%, and your main competitor picks up the slack.
 They’ve been managing their reviews, so they have over 250 reviews, 4.8 stars, and a 65%+ call-to-quote conversion rate.
 Their success isn’t because they had better prices or even better services.
-They just projected a more attractive perception that got customers to choose them.
+They just projected a more attractive online reputation that got customers to choose them.

-“We’re sorry to hear about your experience, Sam.
+“We’re sorry to hear about your customer experience, Sam.
 This doesn’t reflect our usual company standards.
 Please contact us at [contact info] so we can make it right.”

 The good news is that it's easy to get positive reviews when you have a strategy.
+Encouraging satisfied customers to leave their own review naturally suppresses negative reviews and helps balance your business profile.

 The biggest mistake you can make when managing your Google reviews is not asking for reviews.
 Most people won’t remember, even after telling you they will give you a 5-star review.
 People need to be gently reminded and walked through the process.
 Thankfully, there are several ways to not only generate more reviews, but to maximize the positive ones.